 The family planted an orchard with heritage apple varieties and a large vegetable garden.
 Minna and her son Paul took the fruits and vegetables into town to sell while Andrew Piper used the fruit to make pies for his shop.
 Andrew died in 1904.

 On a run through Carkeek Park in 1981, Daphne Lewis noticed an apple tree in the underbrush.
 After investigating the area, Lewis, a landscape architect, discovered a number of trees belonging to the historic Piper Orchard.
-She went on to work with volunteers including descendants of the original Piper family to reconstruct the old orchard, uncovering more than 30 surviving fruit varieties on the one-and a half cleared acres.
-Lewis and the others, known as the Friends of Piper’s Orchard, formed the Piper’s Orchard chapter of the Western Cascade Tree Fruit Association.
+She went on to work with volunteers, including descendants of the original Piper family to reconstruct the old orchard, uncovering more than 30 surviving fruit varieties on the 1.5 cleared acres.
+Lewis and others, known as the Friends of Piper’s Orchard, formed the Piper’s Orchard chapter of the Western Cascade Tree Fruit Association.
 In addition to adopting and caring for the orchard, the Friends group planted more heritage apple varieties, including Wagener, Red Astrachan, King, and Wolf River.